Jonbat/Muscle-Sensor-LED-Display/README.md

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.

 ## Materials
 The schematic and board files were designed for the Atmega164p and the SPX-14633 32x32 LED screen.
-Another microcontroller can be used, and the schematic should make a good reference.
-Because of the fast clock and refresh rate needed to drive the 32x32 LED screen, I would highly not recommend using a micro controller any slower than the atmega164p (1 MHz).
+Another microcontroller can be used, and this schematic should make a good reference.
+Because of the fast clock and refresh rate needed to drive the 32x32 LED screen, I would  recommend using a micro controller with a 1 MHz processor and higher.
 An optional RS-232 serial interface is included for debugging and JTAG interface for on-board programming of the Atmega 164P.

 Muscle Sensor
 * MyoWare Muscle Sensor  ($37.95)        https://www.adafruit.com/product/2699